wendyverdonk93/docs/content/api/payment_methods/post_order_afterpay.md

 ----------------
 __gateway_info__ | object

-Contains the issuer_id.
+Contains the `issuer_id`.

 ----------------
 __birthday__ | object

-The birth date of the customer in the format yyyy-mm-dd.
-This is required for credit checks.
-Required in countries: NL, BE
+The customer's date of birth.
+Format: yyyy-mm-dd.
+This is required for credit checks in NL and BE.

 ----------------
 __phone__ | string

-The phone number where the customer can be reached.
+The customer's phone number.
 This is required for credit checks and to contact the customer in case of non-payment.

 ----------------
 __email__ | string